 You will be taught by leaders in research in these complementary disciplines.

-Within the School of Law the Centre for Business Law and Practice is well known for its research in corporate and financial law, and is part of a leading Law School.
+Within the School of Law the Centre for Business Law and Practice is well known for its research in corporate and financial law.
 Members of the Centre are academic leaders in their specialised fields, including financial law, corporate law, insolvency law, trade law, tax law and competition law and have acted as consultants to law firms, accounting bodies, national law reform bodies, government departments in various countries, and international organisations such as the International Monetary Fund, the World Bank and Transparency International.

 You will also be able to access the knowledge of the Business School’s advanced specialist research units, which have strong links with leading institutions in the US, Europe and Asia.
 These include the Centre for Advanced Study in Finance (CASIF), the Institute of Banking and Investment (IBI) and the Credit Management Research Centre (CMRC).